Table of Contents

 export default App;

-When the user logs in, the application fetches recipes from the DummyJSON API and displays them.
-The information about the logged-in user is stored in the user
+After the user successfully logs in, the application fetches recipes from the DummyJSON API and displays them.
+The user's information is stored in the user object, allowing you to access details like the user's name and customize the app accordingly.

 cd descope-app